Click the image above to view the EB5AN TEA map

-A Targeted Employment Area (TEA) is defined by the USCIS as a High Unemployment or Rural Area.
-The minimum qualifying EB-5 investment either within a high-unemployment area or rural area in the United States is currently $500,000.
+United States Citizenship and Immigration Services (USCIS) defines a targeted employment area (TEA) as a high-unemployment or rural area.
+The minimum qualifying EB-5 investment within either a high-unemployment area or rural area is currently $500,000.

-A targeted employment area is an area that, at the time of investment, is a rural area or an area experiencing unemployment of at least 150 percent of the national average rate.
-The current national average unemployment rate for 2014 was 6.2%, so the minimum qualifying threshold for EB-5 projects today in high unemployment areas is 9.3%.
+A TEA is an area that, at the time of EB-5 investment, is a rural area or an area experiencing unemployment of at least 150% of the national average rate.
+In other words, if the national average unemployment rate is 5.32%, the minimum qualifying threshold for EB-5 projects in high-unemployment areas is 7.98%.

-The first step is to determine the census tract that the potential EB-5 regional center project is located in.
-For this, you will need the exact address of the project location.
-Enter the EB-5 project address into our TEA Map to determine the 2010 census tract that your project is located within.
-Our TEA Map will indicate whether or not the specific tract that your project is located in automatically qualifies as a TEA.
+The first step is to determine the census tract the potential EB-5 regional center project is located in.
+For this, you need the exact address of the project location.
+Enter the EB-5 project address into the EB5AN TEA map to determine in which census tract your project is located.
+The map will indicate whether the specific tract your project is located in automatically qualifies as a TEA.

-If your project is located in a census tract that automatically qualifies for a TEA according to our TEA Map then all you need to do is contact the correct state agency with your EB-5 regional center project’s address and formally request a TEA letter.
+If your project is located in a census tract that automatically qualifies as a TEA, all you need to do is contact the correct state agency with your project’s address and formally request a TEA letter.

-Some state agencies will allow a petitioner to submit their own calculated request for a TEA letter if it does not automatically qualify in the exact census tract or as a rural area and will help the petitioner to determine if the location may be approved using the census tract combination method.
+Although state agencies are subject to the same federal EB-5 rules, their processes and procedures differ.
+Some state agencies allow a petitioner to submit their own calculated request for a TEA letter if it does not automatically qualify in the exact census tract or as a rural area and will help the petitioner to determine if the location may be approved using the census tract combination method.

-Please keep in mind that there is some variation across state agencies as to the number of census tracts that can be combined together for a specific project.
-Some states, such as California set a specific number of census tracts that can be combined together.
-Currently, the number of census tracts that can be combined together in California is 12 census tracts.
-However, other states such as Florida and Pennsylvania are much more flexible and we have helped clients obtain TEA letters for regions with more than 60 combined census tracts together.
-See sample of our work and resulting TEA approval letter by clicking here.
+However, the number of census tracts that can be combined for a specific project varies across agencies.
+Some states, such as California, set a specific number of census tracts that can be combined; California limits this to 12 census tracts.
+Other states, such as Florida and Pennsylvania, are much more flexible, and we have helped clients obtain TEA letters for regions with more than 60 combined census tracts.